 Educating patients on health conditions and their treatment courses.

-Both of these salaries are higher than the median salary for all occupations in the United States, which the BLS notes was $45,760 in May 2021 [1].
-The exact pay that you can expect to earn as a telehealth nurse will likely depend on your work experience, qualifications, geographic location, and employer.
+Both of these salaries are higher than the median salary for all occupations in the United States, which the BLS notes was $48,060 in May 2023 [1].
+The exact pay you can expect to earn as a telehealth nurse will likely depend on your work experience, qualifications, geographic location, and employer.

 The job outlook for telehealth nursing is positive.
-Although there are no official statistics about the projected number of telehealth nursing jobs in the future, related statistics suggest that the field will likely continue to grow.
+Although you won’t be able to find official statistics about the projected number of telehealth nursing jobs, related statistics suggest that the field will likely continue to grow.

-According to the US Bureau of Labor Statistics (BLS), for example, the number of job openings for RNs is projected to grow by six percent between 2021 and 2031, adding approximately 203,200 jobs each year throughout the decade [3].
-At the same time, telehealth is becoming increasingly popular.
-In fact, according to research conducted by McKinsey & Company, during the COVID-19 pandemic telehealth utilization grew 38 times its pre-pandemic levels [4].
+According to the US Bureau of Labor Statistics (BLS), for example, the number of job openings for RNs is projected to grow by six percent between 2023 and 2033, adding approximately 194,500 jobs each year throughout the decade [3].

 These data points suggest that as nurses continue to be in demand and telehealth becomes more widely adopted, the number of telehealth nurses will likely expand.